AaronL44/Jenkins-Guides/CI-CDE-GUIDE.md

 npm test

 ````
-- These steps navigate to your app, install dependencies, and run tests—a typical part of a CI job in Jenkins.
+- WHY: These steps install dependencies (npm install) and run tests (npm test), which are essential for checking if the code is functioning properly before deployment.

 Click "save" to save the changes and click build to test it again.